 #3 – Every labor story is different

 As the nurse, I get to be a part of a family’s unique birth story.
 Being in the room when a family meets their baby for the first time is such a privilege.
 So, I try to make each patient feel special.
 It is so rewarding to witness the excitement of a family welcoming a new baby!

 So, You Want To Be a Labor and Delivery Nurse?

 Is the prospect of being a Labor and Delivery Nurse exciting to you?
 If so, check out some of these resources that can help launch your career as a Labor and Delivery nurse!

 - Mosby’s Pocket Guide to Fetal Monitoring

 In “Baby Land,” we have a lot of unique procedures and verbiage that you won’t hear on any other floor in the hospital.
 You can check out my Labor and Delivery vocab and a list of procedures unique to Labor and Delivery.

 Perhaps one of the more difficult areas to master in Labor and Delivery is reading fetal heart tracings.
 If you’re interested to learn more about heart tracings, I suggest checking out this site.
 This site is an awesome resource that teaches you the basics of fetal heart monitoring.

 I hope that this article sparks your curiosity into learning more about Labor and Delivery nursing.
 I am so excited to say that I have found my nursing passion for Labor and Delivery.
 Who knows… maybe it’s for you too!

-Brianna Babienco, BS, RN, RNC-OB has been a nurse for over 7 years and specializes as both a nurse and clinical instructor on Labor and Delivery.
+Brianna Babienco, BS, RN, RNC-OB has been a nurse since 2012 and has experience as both a nurse and clinical instructor in Labor and Delivery.